 - A person's care is private to them.
 So, we will not talk about an individual's care through social media.

 - We do not deal with complaints through social media.
-To make a complaint please contact PALS by clicking here.
+To make a complaint please contact Customer Services by clicking here.

 - Clinical or medical questions are not something those monitoring social media can help with.
 We can do our best to signpost where to get information, advice or support.